ajnavangel-hue/tink-her-hack-temp/README.md

 ### Team Members
 - Member 1: Ajna V Angel - Lurdes Matha College of Science and Technology
 - Member 2: Kavya AS - Lurdes Matha College of Science and Technology

 ### Hosted Project Link
-[mention your project hosted link here]
+[Add your hosted project link here]

 ### Project Description
 Focus Flow is a smart study planner designed to help students organize their daily study schedules efficiently.
 It enables users to set goals, manage subjects, track progress, and receive timely reminders to improve focus, productivity, and academic performance.

-### The Problem statement
+### The Problem Statement
 Many students struggle with poor time management, lack of focus, and unorganized study schedules, which leads to stress, procrastination, and low productivity.
 Existing tools are either too complex or not specifically designed for students’ academic needs.

 Focus Flow solves this by providing a simple, structured, and student-friendly study planning system that helps them manage subjects, track progress, and stay consistent. 💛📚